Alfred Sarant: Biography

 A member of the Communist Party of the United States (CPUSA) during the Second World War, Sarant worked at the nuclear physics laboratory of Cornell University.
 In 1941, Julius Rosenberg and Joel Barr were recruited as Soviet spies by Jacob Golos.
 They in turn persuaded Sarant to join the network.

-According to Alexander Feklissov: Joel and Alfred were good friends and spent a lot of time together.
+According to Aleksandr Feklisov: Joel and Alfred were good friends and spent a lot of time together.
 I must admit that Sarant had the makings of an undercover agent; he was a cautious young man, yet full of resolve, with progressive ideas.
 Before we recruited him though, he had to pass a test.
 Barr asked Sarant to borrow some secret documents to which he had access because he, Barr, needed them for his personal use.
 Alfred did not hesitate in helping his friend and in the meantime the Center approved a bona fide approach."
 However, he was at first reluctant to become a spy but was eventually convinced to join the network by Barr.
 Sarant was given the code name Hughes.

 The Venona project transcript of 14 November 1944 reported to Moscow that Sarant had been successfully recruited.
 The transcript noted Sarant and Barr were roommates and good friends and proposed to pair them off and get them to photograph their own materials.
 Initially Barr delivered film to Rosenberg, who passed it on to officers of the Soviet intelligence.
 Later, Barr met directly with KGB officers; Sarant did not have direct contact with the KGB in the U.S. One transcript reports Sarant and Barr delivered 17 authentic drawings relating to the AN/APQ-7, an advanced and secret airborne radar system developed jointly by the Massachusetts Institute of Technology and Western Electric for the United States military.

 In 1946 Sarant moved to Ithaca, New York, where he worked at Cornell University in the physics laboratories.
 Sarant's next door neighbor was Philip Morrison, a former Manhattan Project scientist and personal friend who joined the Communist Party of the United States in 1939.
 Sarant knew socially several prominent physicists, including Hans Bethe and Richard Feynman.

 Two days after Julius Rosenberg's arrest on 17 July 1950, the FBI interviewed Sarant but did not arrest him, although it possessed decrypted MVD cables that clearly identified Sarant as a member of the Rosenberg ring.
 Three days later Sarant ran away with Carol Dayton, the wife of his close friend and neighbor, Bruce Dayton; Sarant and Dayton abandoned their children and spouses.
 The two crossed into Mexico and eluded the FBI.